Beautiful kittens with cashmere-soft fur, Turkish Van cats are well-known for their playful personalities and quirky behavior.

 Food & Diet Requirements

 The Turkish Van doesn’t require any special diet.
-They are a natural cat breed but don’t need To be fed raw food.
+They are a natural cat breed but don’t need to be fed raw food.

 This breed is a great choice for high-quality commercial cat food.